Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step1.md

-2. Export platform with the following scripts
+2. Export hardware platform with the following scripts

    - Click **File -> Export -> Export Platform**.
 Alternative ways are: **Flow Navigator** window: **IP Integrator -> Export Platform**, or the **Export Platform** button on the bottom of **Platform Setup** tab.
    - Click **Next** on Export Hardware Platform page
-   - Select **Hardware and Hardware Emulation**.
+   - Select **Hardware**.
 If there are any IP that doesn't support simulation, we need to generate Hardware XSA and Hardware Emulation XSA separately.
 Click **Next**
    - Select **Pre-synthesis**, because we're not making an DFX platform.
 Click **Next**
    - Input Name: **VCK190_Custom_Platform**, click Next
+   - Update file name to **vck190_custom_hw**, click Next.
+   - Review the summary.
+Click **Finish**

+### Export Hardware Emulation XSA

+A change in Vitis 2021.2 requires hardware and hardware emulation provide their own XSA files during platform creation step in XSCT.
+One XSA with both hardware and hardware emulation content is still supported in 2021.2.
+It will be deprecated in the future.

+> Note: We used the same hardware and hardware emulation design for this simple project.
+You can use different Vivado designs for hardware and hardware emulation.
+Platform developers should keep the two designs logically identical.
+Otherwise your emulation result cannot represent your hardware design.

+1. Export hardware emulation platform with the following scripts

+   - Click **File -> Export -> Export Platform**.
+Alternative ways are: **Flow Navigator** window: **IP Integrator -> Export Platform**, or the **Export Platform** button on the bottom of **Platform Setup** tab.
+   - Click **Next** on Export Hardware Platform page
+   - Select **Hardware Emulation**.
+If there are any IP that doesn't support simulation, we need to generate Hardware XSA and Hardware Emulation XSA separately.
+Click **Next**
+   - Select **Pre-synthesis**, because we're not making an DFX platform.
+Click **Next**
+   - Input Name: **VCK190_Custom_Platform**, click Next
-   - Update file name to **vck190_custom**, click Next.
+   - Update file name to **vck190_custom_hwemu**, click Next.
    - Review the summary.
 Click **Finish**